peytonmou/NBA_Data_Analysis/README.md

 # Installation
 pip install pandas numpy matplotlib scipy

-For detailed explanations, analysis steps, and visualizations, please refer to the uploaded technical report included in this repository.
+For detailed data analysis and visualizations, please refer to the uploaded technical report included in this repository.